Sketch Engine: Manatee

 Manatee is a database management system specifically devised for effective indexing of large text corpora.
 It is based on the idea of inverted indexing (keeping an index of all positions of a given word in the text).
 It has been used to index text corpora comprising tens of billions of words.

 Searching corpora indexed by Manatee is performed by formulating queries in the Corpus Query Language (CQL).

 Manatee is written in C++ and offers an API for a number of other programming languages including Python, Java, Perl and Ruby.
 Recently, it was rewritten into Go for faster processing of corpus queries.

 Bonito

 Bonito is a web interface for Manatee providing access to corpus search.
 In the client–server model, Manatee is the server and Bonito plays the client part.
 It is written in Python.

 Corpus Architect

 Corpus Architect is a web interface providing corpus building and management features.
 It is also written in Python.

 Applications

-Sketch Engine has been used by major British or other publishing houses for producing dictionaries such as Macmillan English Dictionary, Dictionnaires Le Robert, Oxford University Press or Shogakukan and four of the UK's five biggest dictionary publishers use Sketch Engine.
+Sketch Engine has been used by major British and other publishing houses for producing dictionaries such as Macmillan English Dictionary, Dictionnaires Le Robert, Oxford University Press or Shogakukan.
+Four of United Kingdom's five biggest dictionary publishers use Sketch Engine.